 Where we are now

-Our new chapter begins with SAMM, who will be guiding young people through the SmartMove Certificate program.
+Our new chapter begins with SAMM, who is guiding young people through the SmartMove Certificate program.

-SmartMove Certificate will now consist of the general module, 17 industry modules and the alternative learning module.
+SmartMove Certificate consists of the industry course and the alternative learning course.
+The industry course contains the general module and 16 industry modules.
 Each module breaks down into sections with a knowledge quiz at the end of each section.
-Graphic animations and gaming activities are incorporated throughout the modules.
+Graphic animations and gaming activities are incorporated throughout.

-Five newly developed industry modules will be included in response to education and industry demands:
+Four newly developed industry modules have been included in response to education and industry demands: